One pot-Libyan Mbakbaka: A Traditional Pasta Recipe

 Get My Favorite Recipe

-This one pot- Libyan Mbakbaka, is rich in flavor and unique texture.
+This one pot- Libyan Mbakbaka- is rich in flavor and has a unique texture.
 Serve this versatile dish as a main course or side dish.
 Libyan Makbakan is a traditional pasta recipe passed down through generations.
 The dish originates from the coastal regions of Libya and has become popular among the Libyan people.
 This hearty meal is made with a savory combination of pasta, tomato paste, and various warm spices, like turmeric caraway seeds, coriander, and seven spices, making it a tasty and flavorful dish.
-With its origins in Libya, this traditional recipe has been a staple of Mediterranean cuisine for centuries.
+With its origins in Libya, this traditional recipe has been a staple of Mediterranean Cuisine for centuries.
 This recipe will please all palates as a side or main course.

 My mom had a unique spin on spaghetti for years, always using seven spices to make the flavors of lamb pieces pop.
 But what makes this Libyan Mbakaka different in addition to the seven spices and indeed tantalizing is caraway seeds!
 This nutty-bitter spice combination adds a hint of sharpness you won’t find anywhere else – it’s enough to make your taste buds sing!
 Libyan Mbakaka brings out those beautiful ingredients in every bite.